-The Company is exposed to interest rate cash flow risk with respect to it's long-term debt which is subject to floating interest rate of prime plus 0.25% (2015 - prime plus 0.25%).
+The Company is exposed to interest rate cash flow risk with respect to its long-term debt which is subject to floating interest rate of prime plus 0.25% (2016 - prime plus 0.25%).
+The long-term debt was paid off in the current year.